 As the political and humanitarian crisis makes its way back to the forefront of the news media, once again I wonder how and when there will be rest and ease for Venezuelan’s, surrounding nations, and those who seek to assist the nation.
 Whilst I held-off on writing about Venezuela, it wasn’t because of lack of care and so forth.
-It was simply from the stand-point of repeating myself.
+It was simply from the stand-point of repetition.
 But as I began to look back on my research about Venezuela, I was once again reminded about the political tensions, and why there is an attack and defence about who is Venezuela’s true leader.
 And of course it is known that former President of Venezuela: Hugo Rafael Chávez Frías hand-picked Nicolás Maduro Moros as his successor.
 Whist we do hear congratulations from leaders of nations to Juan Guaidó, who is claiming his legitimacy as President / leader and disputing Maduro; the wheel of crisis and turmoil is once again remade, when there is support, opposition and protests.
 Individuals on what we could term as the public masses, probably don’t understand the economy and how economics affects the prosperity of a nation.
 And the key question to any leadership really is: Who is going to lead the country towards success?

 Hugo Rafael Chávez Frías hand-picked Nicolás Maduro Moros as his successor. #shaziblog #VenezuelaTweet